Following on my inaugural Whisky Trends post last year, I thought I’d provide an update for what has been a most unusual year.

 A standard in any chemistry or biology lab, Parafilm is a thin plastic film of paraffin wax.
 Paraffin is a soft, colourless wax used for making candles and crayons, among other things.
 Parafilm is used in labs to temporarily seal an open container (like an Erlenmeyer flask), or for longer-term storage of lidded containers (where are you are trying to prevent moisture or air contamination).

 While Parafilm can certainly be degraded by various chemical solvents, it is relatively resistant to ethanol.
-Unfortunately, Parafilm is still relatively gas permeable, so it is best suited to serve as physical barrier for liquid penetration.
+Unfortunately, Parafilm is still relatively gas permeable, so it is best suited to serve as physical barrier for liquid penetration, not gas phase exchange.

 I personally use it when transporting whisky – especially when carrying sample bottles on airplanes.
 The pressure changes are likely to cause leaks, and Parafilm is very helpful in minimizing these.
 But as a way to preserve whisky in the bottle, it likely only of minimal effectiveness – and therefore probably not worth the effort.